-DPI is pleased to present the state-level digital learning data (2021-22 school year) for K-12 public schools in Wisconsin!
-DPI has compiled the survey responses of around 90% of Wisconsin school districts.
+DPI is pleased to present the state-level digital learning data (2022-23 school year) for K-12 public schools in Wisconsin!
+DPI has compiled the survey responses of around 86% of Wisconsin school districts.
 School district participation was voluntary and greatly appreciated!

 ***Data from the 2020-2021 survey contains information provided by districts during a year that included COVID-19.
 The data from this survey may be affected by this event, but it is still very valuable to use while analyzing local district planning and programming.
-Many Wisconsin districts have modified the learning experience in their schools and that shift may be reflected in the survey data provided during this year.
+Many Wisconsin districts have modified the learning experience in their schools and that shift may be reflected in the survey data provided during that year.

 Hover over the chart to view the exact numbers of each data subset.

 Gear 1: Instruction, Learning, and Assessment

 The Wisconsin Digital Learning Plan Gear 1 focuses on instruction, learning, and assessment.
 The aim of Gear 1 is to promote effective and engaging teaching and learning that is supported by instructional technology.

 Instruction: The Wisconsin Digital Learning Plan recognizes that instruction needs to be tailored to meet the needs of each individual student.
 It encourages teachers to use technology to create engaging, interactive, and personalized learning experiences for their students.
 The Plan also emphasizes the importance of teacher professional development to ensure that they are equipped with the necessary skills and knowledge to effectively integrate technology into instruction.

 Learning: The Wisconsin Digital Learning Plan promotes the use of technology to enhance student learning.
 It encourages the use of digital tools and resources that can provide students with opportunities to collaborate, create, and communicate with others.
 The Plan also recognizes the importance of providing students with equitable access to technology to support their learning.